marko-js/marko/docs/class-components.md

     style.css
 ```

-In your `component.js` file, export the component's class:
+In your `component.js` file, export the component’s class:

 ```js
 module.exports = class {